 Do not include your name or student number in your exam response

 To ensure your exam response can be marked anonymously, you must not write your name or student number anywhere within your exam response.
-This includes the file name of any uploaded document.

 Include your word count below each answer